Ometria/magento2-extension/README.md

     php bin/magento setup:upgrade

 **Important:** Changing a Magento system running in production is **not** a recommended practice.
 Depending on your system software, or other running extensions, running `setup:upgrade` may trigger undesired behaviors.
-As will installing **any** new software on your system, don't forget to take appropriate backup steps, and to test your new module in a development or staging enviornment before deploying to production.
+As will installing **any** new software on your system, don't forget to take appropriate backup steps, and to test your new module in a development or staging environment before deploying to production.